Team Record

 John Hawley Edwards, born in Shrewsbury on 21 March 1850, made one appearance for England while playing for Shropshire Wanderers, against Scotland in Glasgow as an inside forward in 1874.
 He became the first treasurer of the Football Association of Wales on its formation in 1876, and later that year while with The Wanderers played for Wales, again at inside forward, in their first international match, also against Scotland.
 That was his only Wales appearance.

 Robert (Bobby) Ernest Evans, born in Chester on 19 October 1885 of Welsh parents, became a regular at outside left for Wales, making 10 appearances between 1906 and 1910 while with Wrexham, Aston Villa and Sheffield United.
 He played four times against England, the 1-0 loss in 1906, the 1-1 draw in 1907, the 7-1 loss in 1908 and the 1-0 loss in 1910.
-After he scored his only two goals for Wales against Ireland in his 10th international match, England's selectors discovered his birthplace.
+After he scored his only two goals for Wales against Ireland in his tenth international match, England's selectors discovered his birthplace.
 He then made four appearances for England, all at outside left and all as a Sheffield United player, in 1911 and 1912, including 3-0 and 2-0 victories against Wales.
 He scored his only England goal on his debut against Ireland.

 Kenneth (Ken) Armstrong, born in Bradford on 3 June 1924, made one appearance for England, at right halfback in the 7-2 drubbing of Scotland at Wembley on 2 April 1955.
 It was a banner year for Ken, as his club side, Chelsea, won their only Football League championship.
-He emigrated to New Zealand in May, 1957 after making a record 362 League appearances for Chelsea (broken in 1969-70 by Peter Bonetti).
+He emigrated to New Zealand in May 1957 after making a record 362 League appearances for Chelsea (broken in 1969-70 by Peter Bonetti).
 He then made 13 appearances for New Zealand's national side between 1958 and 1964 and became chief coach for the New Zealand Football Association.
 Ken played until he was 47, but died on 13 June 1984, just after his 60th birthday.

-There were at least four close calls....
+There were at least five close calls....

 Beaumont G. Jarrett, who played at centre-halfback for England three times,